adq8z9/le_accounting_nip/NUD fan.md

       ["name", <name of accounting report>],
       ["description", <optional further description of the accounting report>], ["A", <reference to adressable accounting ledger event (kind 37701), for which is reported>],
+      // remark for this namespace labels: with it, in the future, the kind number could be potentially used for additional 'ledger-report-events' if needed.
+      ["L", "nostr.leaccountingnip"],
+      ["l", "report", "nostr.leaccountingnip"],
       //report file
       ["IMETA", <imeta tag according to NIP-92>, "report"], // or ["E", <reference to a kind 1063 media event according to NIP-94>, "report"],